Elan Closs Stephens: Awards and accolades

-Appointed a Commander of the Order of the British Empire (CBE) in 2001 "for services to broadcasting and the Welsh Language", Stephens was promoted to DBE in the 2019 Birthday Honours.
+Appointed a Commander of the Order of the British Empire (CBE) in 2001 "for services to broadcasting and the Welsh Language", Stephens was promoted to Dame Commander of the Order of the British Empire (DBE) in the 2019 Birthday Honours.

 Stephens is a Deputy Lieutenant for Dyfed since 2019.
 Elected a Fellow of the Learned Society of Wales in 2019, An Honorary Fellow of Somerville College, Oxford, Aberystwyth University, Bangor University and of the University of Wales Trinity St David, Stephens has received honorary doctorates from the University of South Wales, the University of Wales and the Open University.
 She is also a Fellow of the Royal Society of Arts and of the Institute of Welsh Affairs.

 Personal life

 On 27 September 1972, she married Roy Stephens and they had two children.
 Stephens died in 1989.